sergueik/springboot_study/basic-grafana/README.md

 ![dashboard](https://github.com/sergueik/springboot_study/blob/master/basic-grafana/screenshots/capture_dashbpoard.png)

-Of course it will be fake: no matter the time interval it will alwats diplay a straight line the query details will be logged in the flask application console (pretty-printed):
+Of course it will be fake: no matter the time interval it will alwats diplay a straight line the query details will be logged in the Flask application console (below is a pretty-printed log):
 ```sh
 172.17.0.2 - - [22/Jun/2021 02:45:25] "POST /query HTTP/1.1" 200 -
 /query: